 Education tip – The Seven Steps of Planning

-Use the seven simple steps of planning: Who, Why, When, Where, What, How and What For.
+Use the seven simple steps of planning: Who, Why, When, Where, What, How and What For?
 The training course as set out in this book uses these seven steps and helps us to make a plan we can follow as we try to teach men and women about ducks.

 Who: Who are the learners?
 How many farmers will participate in the course?
 What is their background (culture, way of living, etc.)?
 What do they already know?
-What is their experience gender and age?
+What is their experience, gender and age?
 What do you know about them?
+What other responsibilities do they have?
+Are their particular times of the year when problems/challenges occur?

 Why: Why is this training course happening?
 What situation/problem calls for this training course?
 Why do the participants want to be trained?